-Graduate Tahir Ozkan talks to us about how his life changed when he found out about the Chemistry Extended Degree BSc (now Chemistry (including foundation year) BSc) at London Met.
+Graduate Tahir Ozkan talks to us about how his life changed when he found out about our Chemistry Extended Degree BSc (now Chemistry (including foundation year) BSc) at London Met.
 Since graduating, Tahir's worked in a number of quality assurance roles for European pharmaceutical company Ethypharm, and is now a Senior Quality Control Analyst for NHS Bart's Trust.

 Why did you choose to study at London Met?

 I was still living with mum at the time (Enfield) and London Met was naturally the choice based on location.
 I hadn’t researched into courses and had no idea about extended degrees because I assumed the only way onto a degree was an external college-based access course.

 I was essentially at a point in my life, going from job to job, wondering if this was all I could expect from life.
 I was 27 and hadn’t been to university before as a result of not having any good advice as a youngster and just jumping into full-time employment.
 Things got pretty bad for me – both financially and mentally.